 Precision Imaging in Real Time

-Diagnostic ultrasound scanning at our Reading clinic is a core diagnostic tool used to directly visualise soft tissue structures that a physical examination alone cannot fully evaluate.
-Tendons, ligaments, bursae, joint capsules, nerves, and pelvic floor muscles all produce distinct imaging appearances under ultrasound.
+Diagnostic ultrasound scanning at our Reading clinic operates as point of care ultrasound (POCUS): imaging is performed by the treating clinician in the treatment room during your appointment to answer a specific clinical question, rather than sending you elsewhere and waiting for a report to come back.
+Tendons, ligaments, bursae, joint capsules, nerves, and musculoskeletal structures all produce distinct imaging appearances under ultrasound.
 This allows our clinicians to confirm or refute a working diagnosis with a level of precision that fundamentally improves the accuracy of subsequent treatment decisions.

 Unlike a standard static MRI, diagnostic ultrasound is performed in real time during your clinical appointment.
 This allows the clinician to correlate imaging findings directly with your physical symptoms, apply dynamic stress testing to assess live tissue behaviour under load, and guide injection needles to precise anatomical targets with continuous visual confirmation.
 The result is a diagnostic process that is faster, more clinically integrated, and more immediately actionable than imaging performed remotely and reported separately.